axiom4/library/docs/README_PART14.md

 mysql>
 ```

-Add new user `keycloak` and select a password:
+Add a new user `keycloak` and set a password:

 ```sql
 mysql> CREATE USER keycloak@'%' IDENTIFIED BY 'keycloak';